 - Arnica: This homeopathic remedy is indicated for tail bone pain which is caused because of fall or repeated blunt injuries due to sitting on the hard surface.
 When the individual experiences pain as if bruised or beaten and pains that turn worse by least touch, motion, and cold, this remedy may help.
 The patient may feel better by having rest.
 The patient may turn sensitive to the pain, and, hence, he has a great fear of people approaching him and touching him.
 Also, when the patient feels bed too hard and no position gives him relief, Arnica is indicated.

-- Hypericum: Hypericum is a good remedy for tail bone pain.
+- Hypericum: Hypericum for tailbone pain works at its best for coccyx pain treatment in homeopathy.
 When the pain is very severe, injury to the tail bone occurs because of fall, the pain radiates up the spine and down to the legs. jerking and twitching of the muscles, occurs, and the pain gets worse by least touch, cold, and damp climates, Hypericum is indicated.

-- Lachesis: Lachesis helps offer relief in coccyx pain which is worse when rising from the seat.
+- Lachesis: Lachesis help offer solution in coccyx pain treatment in homeopathy.
 The patient must sit perfectly still.
 The remedy acts well in females, particularly around the menopausal age.
 When the patient is aggravated after sleep, the remedy may help.
 The patient is very talkative and suspicious.

 - Rhus tox: Rhus tox is recommended to the patient who experiences pain and stiffness in the lower back and his pain turns worse by sitting and he feels better by motion or lying on something hard.
 When the patient’s pain is aggravated by lying on the right side or back, cold, wet weather, this homeopathic remedy may help.
 The patient may feel better by warm applications and stretching out the limbs.